MileHacker Logo

 • Fort Pilar:

 17th-century Spanish fort, main historical and archaeological site.
-Its foundations and museum artifacts into centuries of history.
+Its foundations and museum artifacts into hundreds of years of history.

 • Zamboanga Cathedral & Shrine:

-Significant Catholic landmarks, including the open-air Marian shrine at Fort Pilar, deeply revered.
+Significant Catholic landmarks, including the open air-air Marian shrine at Fort Pilar, deeply revered.

 • Taluksangay Mosque:

-One of the oldest in the Zamboanga Peninsula (1885).
+One of the earliest in the Zamboanga Peninsula (1885).
 A powerful symbol of Muslim heritage.
 Respectful attire.
 Local guidance recommended.

 • Rio Hondo Village:

 Historic water village of stilt houses, predominantly Muslim communities.
 Glimpse into traditional Zamboangueño life.
-Local guidance and safety awareness recommended.
+Local advice and safety awareness recommended.

 • Plaza Pershing & Rizal Park: